karlan/AGN_templates/README.md

                  = any of the three intrinsic AGN templates + template for polar dust emissin , if only to get a very crude results

+		 For reddned type-1 AGNs, you should try NORM, then WDD, and lastly HDD.
+		 If none of them works, try HDO.

 the host galaxy IR template

     f_{host_IR} = any of the Rieke+09 templates with loglum = 9.5-12.5, if z <4-5